 Don’t Panic over the DCM Controversy

 Several weeks ago, the FDA announced that 16 dog food brands were linked to a rash of Dilated Cardiomyopathy (DCM) cases seen in dogs over the last year.
-Most of the brands named were top quality dog foods and the media took that report and ran with it.
-Soon, social media was full of posts proclaiming that those 16 brands of grain-free dog food cause DCM in dogs.
+Most of the brands named included top quality dog foods and the media took that report and ran with it.
+Soon, social media proclaimed that those 16 brands of grain-free dog food cause DCM in dogs.

 First of all, the jury is still out on this subject.
 No definitive conclusions were made.
 The FDA found that most dogs afflicted with DCM ate a grain-free diet, and those 16 named brands were included.
 The foods contained lentils, peas, potatoes and sweet potatoes in their ingredients.